Mario Farrugia Borg

 Mario Farrugia Borg is a Maltese diplomat and former politician who currently serves as the High Commissioner of Malta to Australia and New Zealand.

 Education and personal life

 Mario Farrugia Borg was born on July 11, 1970, in Birkirkara, Malta.
 Mario completed tertiary education and started his professional career in the financial sector in 1990, working in foreign exchange and fund management until 2012.
+Mario has four children, Adam, Mariam, Sara and Grace.

 Career

 Political career

 Farrugia Borg was also active in the political scene in Malta for a number of years, having been elected and serving on the Qormi Local Council in 1997.
 In 2013, following the election of the Labour Party in Malta, Farrugia Borg was appointed as a member of the Prime Minister’s Private Secretariat under Dr. Joseph Muscat.
 He was assigned responsibilities related to the Prime Minister's relations with minorities and foreign communities in Malta, as well as customer care.
 In 2014, he contested the European Parliament elections in Malta on a Labour Party ticket.